A Contrarian Strategy Crushed The REIT Index In 2016

 Bottom Line

 All of this being said, we do believe that there are fundamental underpinnings behind the outperformance of this strategy.
 Behavioral biases and career risk issues tend to result in analysts and fund managers clustering into the winners after a period of strong performance and dumping the losers after particularly weak performance.
-In theory, this would result in the pattern that we see: stocks over-correct to the downside, followed by a recovery in the following year.
+In theory, this would result in the pattern that we see: Stocks over-correct to the downside, followed by a recovery in the following year.

 Buying the most out-of-favor sector of the prior year has been a winning strategy in the REIT universe.
 If investors can figure out how to minimize trading expenses and taxes, this strategy has the potential to make investors and fund managers very happy.